wp-plugins/better-wp-security/readme.txt

 == Frequently Asked Questions ==

-= When will this plugin be officially released? =
-* Better WP Security will be released officially when all known bugs are fixed and documentation is complete.

-= Why release it at all before it is finished? =
-* As this is a rather complex program I am releasing it early to get feedback from the Wordpress community.
-This will help insure that when it is fully released it will be the most stable and comprehensive security solution available for Wordpress.

-= Will you keep developing this after the initial release? =
+= Are you still developing this plugin? =
 * Yes.
 The functionality of this plugin is a requirement of my job so this plugin will continue to be developed.

 = Can I help? =
 * Of course!
 I am in constant need of testers and I would be more than happy to add the right contributor.
 In addition, I could always use help with translations for internationalization.

 = Will this break my site? =
-* Until it is officially released it is quite possible (maybe even probable) that something will break.
-I will not release this officially until I am completely convinced that the code is stable and usable over as many systems as possible.
+* It is quite possible (maybe even probable) that something will break.
 That said, under no circumstances do I release this plugin with any warranty, implied or otherwise, and at no time will I take any responsibility for any damage that might arise from the use of this plugin.
 REMEMBER TO ALWAYS BACKUP BEFORE TRYING NEW SOFTWARE!
+* Note that renaming the wp-content directory will not update the path in existing content.
+Use this feature only on new sites or in a situation where you can easily update all existing links.

 == Changelog ==

+= 1.0 - April 6, 2011 =
+* More code documentation
+* Added warnings to changing content directory (until I can find a good way to update all existing content)
+* Added options to clean old entries out of the database
+* Fixed minor typos throughout

-= 0.15.BETA - March 8, 2011 =
+= 0.16.BETA - March 8, 2011 =
 * Updated Homepage

 = 0.15.BETA - March 5, 2011 =